michaeljones/proportional-representation/hotellings-law.md

 products they offer.
 People will walk further and spend more if they value better quality ice cream that only one seller sells.

-In politics, eveyone has a single vote so the 'price' is fixed and no one has to physically walk different distances to different parties.
+In politics, everyone has a single vote so the 'price' is fixed and no one has to physically walk different distances to different parties.
 The policies the parties offer are the thing that determines their place along the political spectrum.